-Yes, you will need to pursue a master’s degree after graduating from Elmhurst College which typically takes two to three years depending on the school.
+Yes, you will need to pursue a master’s degree after graduating from Elmhurst University which typically takes two to three years depending on the school.

 You may choose any major, but you must complete the course requirements when applying to any physician assistant program.

 Requirements for PA programs will vary so students must work directly with the individual professional schools to verify admission criteria.
 In making admission decisions, physician assistant programs give preference to students who have hands-on health care experience.
 This experience can be in a variety of credentialed and non-credentialed positions, either on a part-time or full-time basis, with compensation or as a volunteer.

 - BIO 200, 201, 315, 221 or 321, and 107/108 or 430/442

 - CHM 211, 212, 311, 312, 315, 316